ankidroid/apisample/README.md

 - instrument
 - [optional] first note duration

 Under the hood, the app also manages two additional fields: smaller and larger sound files.
 These fields serve as links to related notes - ones with the same parameters but having respectively smaller and larger intervals by one semitone.
-Smaller & larger sound file fields are filled automatically and are used in interval comparison cards.
+Smaller & larger sound file fields are filled automatically and used in interval comparison cards.

 ### Batch adding